 Occupation: Engineer for road haulage firm

-Career highlights: 2000 and 2006 ASWMC Autocross Champion.
-Colin is an archetypal ‘clubman’ driver, having competed in regional Autocross championships for nine years.
+Career highlights: 2000, 2006, 2010 and 2012 ASWMC Autocross Champion.
+Colin is an archetypal ‘clubman’ driver, having competed in regional Autocross championships for many years.

-What got you interested in motor sport in the first place, and what was you first involvement?
+What got you interested in motor sport in the first place, and what was your first involvement?

 I’d always had an interest in cars in general, so when I was in my teens, I started banger racing on quarter-mile oval grass tracks, sharing cars with a mate.
 That was my first involvement with organised motor sport.

 Where and how did you get started in Autocross?